Alaska’s Glacier Wilderness

 Topping the list of highlights is Glacier Bay National Park.
 With its sprawling 3.3 million acres of snow-capped mountains carpeted in rainforest, protected fjords, and of course, impressive glaciers, you will spend two days in this marine haven.

 There’s no shortage of wildlife on your sojourn through the Inside Passage of southeast Alaska.
-Harbour seals basking on icebergs, brown bears nosing rushing waters for darting salmon and bald eagles soaring the skies above.
+Harbor seals basking on icebergs, brown bears nosing rushing waters for darting salmon, and bald eagles soaring the skies above.

 Whether you are kayaking the glassy waters in search of a whale tail or catching up with cruise mates on the deck, Alaska will captivate from every angle.